After Dark (drag act): Show history

 The group was put together for a special Stockholm nightclub called After Dark Club immediately after Lindarw with Roger Jönsson had appeared in Wild Side Story at Alexandra's in January 1976 and also in February, with an added co-star Lars "Lasse" Flinckman.
 Its immediate appeal with Alexandra's clientele has been cited as instrumental to rapid and early success.

 Since that time, After Dark has been a major ingredient in Swedish LGBT culture.
 Jönsson however left the group for another in 1981 and died in 1984.
 The Lindarw-Flinckman duo had international success, performing in Barcelona, Madrid and San Francisco.

 By 2009 Flinckman had retired from the show (he died in 2016) and was replaced for a tour of Sweden by entertainer Lars-Åke Wilhelmsson also known as Babsan.
-Their Stockholm version of the show was broadcast by TV4 (Sweden) on New Year's Eve 2011.
+Their Stockholm version of the show was broadcast by TV4 on New Year's Eve 2011.
 Dancer Nils-Albert Eriksson remained in the ensemble since its start in 1976 doing male parts.

 Late in 2016, as his comprehensive biography was published by Bonniers, Lindarw starring alone began his last big show tour, to be completed at Oscarsteatern in Stockholm during the last few months of 2017, and he then revealed that After Dark would be discontinued after that.